Tight contact structures without symplectic fillings are everywhere: Homological restrictions on symplectic fillings

 \subsection{Symplectic Cohomology}

-We will approach \Cref{thm:unique} through the language of symplectic cohomology.
-More precisely, for its proof we will need both the existence of certain moduli spaces and the non-existence of others.
-We then start by recalling the basics of symplectic cohomology (we refer readers to \cite{CieOan18} for a more detailed account) and describing in detail the moduli spaces involved.
+As outlined above, the main tool to prove \Cref{thm:unique} will be symplectic cohomology.
+Moreover, we will need a precise description of certain moduli spaces.
+We then start by recalling the basics of symplectic cohomology (we refer readers to \cite{CieOan18} for a more detailed account).